-Banana Cream Pie is an old-fashioned pie made from scratch.
-A flaky pie crust is filled with layers of banana and a rich creamy vanilla custard.
-It’s all topped off with mounds of freshly whipped cream.
+Banana Cream Pie is an old-fashioned pie that everyone loves.
+A flaky pie crust is filled with fresh bananas and a rich creamy vanilla layer.
+It’s all topped off with whipped topping.

 Crust for Banana Cream Pie

 Regardless of which version you choose to make, this pie can be set in a traditional pastry pie crust or a no-bake graham cracker crust.

 Graham Cracker Crust: A graham cracker crust doesn’t require baking.
 Store-bought graham crusts tend to be a bit thin and don’t hold up as well.
 Making a graham crust takes only about 5 minutes.

 Pastry Crust: If using a pastry crust (either homemade or frozen from the store) you will want to blind bake the pie crust (bake it empty).

 How to Make Banana Cream Pie (quick version)

 - Bake the crust and cool completely.

 - Prepare the filling (per the recipe below).
 Simply mix milk and pudding mix.
 Fold in whipped topping.o Assemble the Banana Cream Pie

 - Fill the crust with sliced bananas and the filling mixture.